REMEDY : BNSSG referral pathways & Joint Formulary

 People with severe mental illness (SMI) face one of the largest health inequalities in the country.
 They are less likely to have their physical health needs met than the population as a whole, they die on average 15 to 20 years earlier, and two thirds of these deaths are from avoidable physical illnesses including heart disease and cancer.
 The population have considerably higher incidence of smoking, obesity, diabetes and COPD.

 The disparities in health outcomes are partly due to physical health needs being overlooked.
 People living with SMI have not consistently been offered appropriate or timely physical health assessments despite their higher risk of poor physical health.
+Additionally, where a health problem has been identified, our data shows that the physical health checks are not always followed up with referrals to further tests / scans / treatments / health improvement activities.
+People are not being supported to use available health information and advice that might help them take more charge of their own health.

 The Requirement